Shells of twisted flag varieties and the Rost invariant: Introduction

-We also provide in section \ref{secSteenrod} an algorithm to calculate the multiplication table for the equivariant and ordinary Chow rings of projective homogeneous varieties and the structure of the Chow ring with $\ff_p$-coefficients as a module over the Steenrod algebra.
-Our algorithm is a generalization of one described by Knutson and Tao in \cite{KT03} for Grassmannians.
+We also provide in section \ref{secSteenrod} an algorithm to calculate the multiplication table for the equivariant and ordinary Chow rings of twisted flag varieties and the equivariant and ordinary Steenrod operations modulo $p$.
+This algorithm is a generalization of one described by Knutson and Tao in \cite{KT03} for Grassmannians.
 This section of the paper can be read independently of the rest.